Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/4_pick_and_place.md

 ### RobotMoveGoal.RobotMoveCommand.ToolCommand

-To execute an end effector command on the Niryo One, it requires a `ToolCommand` object.
+To execute an end effector command on the Niryo One, a `ToolCommand` object is required.
 Much like `RobotMoveCommand`, the `ToolCommand` message type is a catch all for gripper commands as the Niryo One supports a variety of [grippers](https://niryo.com/niryo-one-accessories/).

 We are only interested in opening and closing the standard gripper so we will only use the following parameters:

 - `uint8 tool_id`
-	- Which end effector is being used
+	- Which end effector is being used **TODO: How do we know 11**
 - `uint8 cmd_type`
 	- Which command to execute.
 Ex. open or close
 - `uint16 gripper_close_speed`